 Places for normal round admission are offered for full-time admission at the beginning of the September term after a child's fourth birthday.
-That is before children reach compulsory school age.
+That is before children reach CSA.

-Deferred admission is where a child puts off admission into a Reception class until later in the same academic year until the start of the term after the fifth birthday.
-All parents have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory schooling age.
+Deferred admission is where a child puts off admission into a Reception class until later in the same academic year, up to the start of the term after the fifth birthday.
+All parents have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches CSA.